pyexcel/pyexcel/README.rst

 Hidden feature: partial read
 ===============================================

-Most pyexcel users do not know, but other library users were requesting `the similar features <https://github.com/jazzband/tablib/issues/467>`_
+Most pyexcel users do not know, but other library users were requesting `partial read <https://github.com/jazzband/tablib/issues/467>`_

 When you are dealing with huge amount of data, e.g. 64GB, obviously you would not